triciahughes/triciahughes/README.md

 ⚡️ A quick introduction

 - 🔭 I’m currently working on my personal projects!
-- 🌱 I’m currently learning Node.Js and MongoDB
+- 🌱 I’m currently learning Three.js.
 - 💼 I'm open to freelancing projects.
 - 🤟🏻 I enjoy going to the gym regularly, taking my dog on walks, drinking coffee, and playing video games.
 I am also currently learning how to play chess.
-- 😝 Fun-Fact: When I was younger, I aspired to become a professional wrestler, largely because I was a huge fan of Trish Stratus, whose name is similar to mine.

 ---------------------------------------------------------------------------------------------------------------------------------
 🤝🏻 Connect, Follow, Subscribe